tektronix/tsp-toolkit/README.md

 - Running the debugger with a breakpoint on a `trigger.detector[x].wait(y)` command will cause the MP5103 to crash
 - Dumping the instrument queue with the "Dump queue on connect" setting enabled no longer works
 - Debugger does not function when the instrument is password protected
-- TSP script generation currently supports one TSP node (`localnode` only).
+- TSP script generation currently supports one MP5000 TSP node (`localnode` only).
 All channels must be on the same node but may be in separate modules.
-- Generating scripts in OneDrive folders may fail due to file-level permission issues.
-This can be worked around by either using a local folder or changing your project folder to be one level deeper within your OneDrive folder.
 - Attempting to connect to a raw socket over VISA (using `TCPIP0::<...>::SOCKET` VISA resource string) will result in an error and is not currently supported
     - To connect to a raw socket _without_ VISA, simply enter the IP address instead of using the raw socket resource string.